parallelam/H7-2/README.md

-# H7-2
+# Multiplayer Rock Paper Scissors

-H7-2 Multiplayer Rock Paper Scissors
+Multiplayer Rock Paper Scissors

 This game was designed to allow for two individual human users to simultaneously player Rock Paper Scissors against one another in real time.